-For ease of belt installation, you may want to invest

-in an inexpensive belt tensioning tool.
+For ease of belt installation, you may want to invest in an inexpensive belt tensioning tool.
 This simple tensioner provides positive support at the alternator while increasing belt tension, leaving two free hands to re-tension mounting and tensioning belts.
 Your belt will tend to stretch during the first several times you run your engine.
-Make it a part of your normal preflight check to test belt deflection and readjust belt tension when needed.
+Make it a part of your normal preflight check to test belt deflection and re-adjust belt tension when needed.
 If you notice an accumulation of black belt on your alternator and surrounding engine area, check belt tension.
-Also see Serpentine Pulley upgrade Kits benefits https://www.ElectroMaax.com/products/serpentine-pulley-upgrades/
+Also see Serpentine Pulley upgrade Kits benefits https://electromaax.com/Serpentine-Pulley-Upgrade-Kits/